 L3954B Mid Temperature Engobe

 Engobes (slips) are very widely used in industry (especially tile).
-They are opaque and can completely hide the body underneath.
-However engobes must be matched to the body and temperature they are used for (same firing shrinkage and thermal expansion).
-Their application and use of engobes is tricky.
+They are completely opaque.
+They must be firing-shrinkage and thermal-expansion matched to the body they are used on.
+The application and use of engobes is tricky.
 However, not only do they open up new design and functional opportunities but engobes make it possible to do things with stonewares that formerly required porcelains.
-We are not yet manufacturing this product but you can make it for yourself for now.
+We are not yet manufacturing this product but you can make it for yourself.

 L3954B white engobe on M340 and M390.
 The engobe has been applied to the inside and wrapped over the rim to midway down the outside.
 The clear liner glaze is G2926B Whiteware transparent.
 The outside glaze on the right is that same clear with 4% added iron oxide.
 The outside glaze on the left mug is GA6-A Alberta Slip clear using Ferro Frit 3195 as the flux.